tmtsoftware/esw/docs/src/main/uisupport/gateway-app.md

 # Running the UI Gateway App

-`gateway-server` is a command line application that starts the ESW UI Gateway Server.
+`esw-gateway-server` is a command line application that starts the ESW UI Gateway Server.
 The UI Gateway Server allows browser-based user interface programs using to interact securely with the CSW-based components.

-## Prerequisites for Running gateway-server
+## Prerequisites for Running esw-gateway-server

-The following steps should be followed to use gateway-server to start the UI Gateway Server.
+The following steps should be followed to use esw-gateway-server to start the UI Gateway Server.

 ## 1. Install `coursier` and the TMT Apps Channel